 Born and raised in Madrid Spain, Lucas Scott Lawrence grew up in a family of missionaries, artists and musicians.
 This allowed Scott to experience the impact of the arts on a global level.
-For Scott, the arts “give us a chance to reflect the creativity of our creator and express who He is in ways that all people can appreciate.”
+For Scott, the arts “create and transform culture, with the ability to transcend all that divides us.
+What better way to bring people together?”

 “The opportunity to be part of something like Veritas is a dream come true.
 To know you are able to use your passions as well as your past experiences to create something that is so much larger than yourself is absolutely priceless.”
-The magic which develops throughout the night at a Veritas concert is truly a result of five unique vocals, backgrounds, and personalities coming together and producing an experience of emotional authenticity and grandeur that evokes an internal response from the listener, and this is exactly what keeps Scott motivated to work and collaborate with his fellow vocalists.
+The magic of a Veritas concert is truly a result of five unique vocals, backgrounds, and personalities coming together and producing an experience of emotional authenticity and grandeur.
+This is what keeps Scott motivated to collaborate with his fellow vocalists.

 When not traveling with Veritas, you’ll most likely find Scott preparing a cup of coffee at his in-home

 science lab coffee bar for he and his wife Ellie, who is also an accomplished violinist and vocalist.
 “There’s no way I would be able to travel the way I do without the support of my wife.
 She is the one who keeps me grounded and focused and also gives me the best reason to look forward to coming home!”
-Currently, Scott and Ellie welcomed their first daughter, Ivey Brooks, into their lives.
+In 2017, Scott and Ellie welcomed their first daughter, Ivey Brooks, into their lives.
 As adoptive parents, they share a passion for advocating on behalf of orphans and birth families to raise awareness of the world-changing possibilities found in adoption.

-Scott is equally as passionate about the visual arts as he is about music and has worked professionally as a visual artist for the past 10 years.
+Scott is equally as passionate about the visual arts as he is about music and has worked professionally as a visual artist for more than a decade.
 When not singing, painting, designing, discussing philosophy of the arts, or pursuing the perfect cup of coffee, he is most likely diving into the deep black hole that is Wikipedia.